eazow/knowledge-hierarchy/english/new-concept-english/4/Lesson_46_Hobbies.md

 Yet to both classes, the need of an alternative outlook, of a change of atmosphere, of a diversion of effort, is essential.

-Indeed, it may well be that those work is their pleasure are those who and most need the means of banishing it at intervals from their minds.
+Indeed, it may well be that those whose work is their pleasure are those who most need the means of banishing it at intervals from their minds.